mazeltovik/crud-api/README.md

 # crud-api

 # Instructions
 Install all dependencies by command **npm install**.
 Then if you want laucn basic simple server run command **npm run start:dev**, this command will starting server in development mode on port 4000, also if you will run **npm run start:multi**  this command lauching server in multi mode, but without Cluster API.
 Command **npm run start:prod** will create build, but you must use this command with prefix **single** like this **npm run start:prod single** for single server and **npm run start:prod multi** for multi server.
+Use this endpoint **api/user/** with slash at the end.

 # Scoring: CRUD API
 ### Basic Scope